hammlab/bilevel-penalty/README.md

 # Penalty Method for Bilevel Optimization

-In this reporsitory we present the code used to generate all the results in the paper titled "Penalty Method for Inversion-Free Deep Bilevel Optimization"
+In this reporsitory we present the code used to generate the results for all the experiments in the paper titled <br><b> "Penalty Method for Inversion-Free Deep Bilevel Optimization"</b>

 ## Abstract
 Bilevel optimization appears in many important machine learning problems, including hyperparmeter tuning, data denoising,  meta-learning, and data poisoning.
 Different from simultaneous or multi-objective optimization, continuous bilevel optimization requires computing the inverse Hessian of the cost function to get the exact descent direction even for first-order methods.
 In this paper, we propose an inversion-free method using penalty function to efficiently solve large bilevel problems.
 We prove convergence of the penalty-based method under mild conditions and show that it computes the exact hypergradients asymptotically.
 Our method has smaller time and space complexity than forward- and reverse-mode differentiation, which allows us to solve large problems involving deep neural networks with up to 3.8M  upper-level and 1.4M lower-level variables.
 We apply our algorithm to denoising label noise with MNIST/CIFAR10/SVHN datasets, few-shot learning with Omniglot/Mini-ImageNet datasets, and training-data  poisoning with MNIST/ImageNet datasets.
 Our method outperforms or is comparable to the previous results in all of these tasks.